My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 7. Visit the Wright Brothers National Memorial

 The Wright Brothers National Memorial celebrates the first flights made by Orville and Wilbur.
-It is in Kill Devil Hills and is a must see when visiting the Outer Banks of North Carolina.
+It is in Kill Devil Hills and is a must-see.
 The 60-foot high granite monument attracts the visitor's attention.
 Be sure to look out for other markers that tell the story of the successful takeoff and landing of the first flights.
 There is also a visitors center, several museums, and various exhibits at the memorial as well.
-There is even a replica of the first glider than Orville and Wilbur flew in.
+There is even a replica of the first glider that Orville and Wilbur flew in.
 I highly recommend the Wright Brothers National Memorial.

 8. Visit the North Carolina Aquarium at Roanoke Island